-Stay Clutter Free – It is VERY easy to let your workspace get crowded with clutter.
-Empty coffee cups, plates with food on them, random receipts from the grocery store, yesterday’s mail, and a variety of other items can pile up your work space if left unchecked.
+Stay clutter free.
+It is easy to let your workspace get crowded with clutter.
+Empty coffee cups, plates with food on them, random receipts from the grocery store, yesterday’s mail and a variety of other items can pile up your workspace if left unchecked.
 Take some time every day to do a quick clean up of your workspace.
 Like we mentioned before, you’re trying to adjust your home mindset to a WFH mindset; by keeping your space clean, you’ll have more room in your space and in your mind to dedicate to work.

-Make It Comfortable – Having talked about the three points above, you also have a unique opportunity to create a workspace you really thrive in.
-While your office may limit you in terms of what you can bring in, what you can wear, and what you can be doing while at your desk, at home you have some more free reign.
-So if you work better in your pajamas, enjoy having a movie on in the background, or like having music on out loud while you work, go for it.
+Make it comfortable.
+Having talked about the three points above, you also have a unique opportunity to create a workspace you really thrive in.
+While your office may limit you in terms of what you can bring in, what you can wear, and what you can be doing while at your desk, at home you have some more free space.
+So if you work better in your pajamas, enjoy having a movie on in the background or like having music on out loud while you work, go for it.
 Who knows, you may even discover something you can take back to the office with you to boost productivity.

-Set Up Work Hours – This is probably the most important WFH consideration, especially when you’re thrown into the WFH lifestyle with little warning.
+Set up work hours.
+This is probably the most important WFH consideration, especially when you’re thrown into the WFH lifestyle with little warning.
 You may already have required work hours from your company, but if you’re relatively independent at work, it can be way too easy to work at odd hours of the day.
 And while some people may thrive on this uncertainty, most of us are going to need to schedule work hours so we get everything done while also taking time for ourselves.
-If there’s a lot of work to do, it’s easy to keep pressing on until 7 or 8pm, and then miss out on any personal time or time with family.
+If there’s a lot of work to do, it’s easy to keep pressing on until 8 p.m. or later, and then miss out on any personal time or time with family.
 At this point, most of us are interacting the most with the people we live with, so it’s important we take time each day to be with the ones we love and service our mental health.
 Creating dedicated work hours and sticking to your pre-WFH schedule as much as possible can definitely help.

-Stay Connected to Your Team Members – You may have to implement new technologies to stay connected to your job.
+Stay connected to your team members.
+You might have to implement new technologies to stay connected to your job.
 Remote workers can utilize a variety of tools, including video conferencing and messaging apps, to stay connected to their coworkers.
-Maintaining those connections will help you maintain productivity (you may not be able to walk into your boss’s office and ask her a question, but you can send her an instant message).
+Maintaining those connections will help you maintain productivity (you may not be able to walk into your boss’ office and ask her a question, but you can send her an instant message).